joernroeder/piwik-react-router/README.md

 ### updateDocumentTitle: `true`

 Updates the document title before adding a new page view as the title may changed during the route rendering.
 Make sure you call `piwik.track` __after__ React has rendered the `<Handler />` to make this work correctly.
-If you don't know how to update the title, check out the great [react-document-title](https://github.com/gaearon/react-document-title) module.
+If you don't know how to update the title, check out the great [react-document-title](https://github.com/gaearon/react-document-title) or [react-helmet](https://github.com/nfl/react-helmet) module.

 ### trackErrors: `false`